edvborg/hardware-inventory_with_ansible/README.md

 ## Assumptions

-* execete ansible scripts as root
+* execute ansible scripts as root
 * ansible directory is /etc/ansible (default in ubuntu)

 ## Preparations